 With the temperature in Tuscany forecast to be one of the coldest days of the season, we for some reason decided it was a great day to go for a long walk in the park!
 So it was we set out for a walk in Tuscany, dressed like big puffy marshmallows in our winter coats […]

-Before the forecast snow in Tuscany began to fall, we decided to head out to San Gimignano for a wonderful day out in the Tuscan countryside.
-We stopped along the way to enjoy the views of the ‘Tuscan Manhattan’ on the horizon – so called for the charming Tuscan village town’s collection of medieval towers […]
+You’ve probably heard all about the famous Tuscan hilltop town of San Gimignano, but there are some things you don’t know.
+We’re here to help… During a recent trip, we stopped along the way to enjoy the views of the ‘Tuscan Manhattan’ on the horizon – so called for the charming Tuscan village town’s […]